 Salary and Employment Outlook

-BLS data from 2013 reflects that the median yearly salary for administrative law judges at that time was $87,190, while judges and magistrate judges earned a median wage of $118,150 annually.
-According to the BLS, employment for judges is likely to increase by only 1% from 2012-2022, due to governmental budgetary constraints and the relatively slow process of judicial appointments and authorizations.
+BLS data from 2018 reflects that the median yearly salary for administrative law judges, adjudicators, and hearing officers at that time was $99,850, while judges, magistrate judges and magistrates earned a median wage of $133,920 annually.
+According to the BLS, employment for judges is likely to increase by 2% from 2018-2028, due to governmental budgetary constraints and the relatively slow process of judicial appointments and authorizations.